-The New York Times bestselling Freakonomics was a worldwide sensation, selling more than 4 million copies in 35 languages, and changing the way we look at the world.
-Authors Steven D. Levitt and Stephen J. Dubner return with SuperFreakonomics, and fans and newcomers alike have found to be even bolder, funnier, and more surprising than the first.
+The New York Times bestselling Freakonomics was a worldwide sensation.
+Now, Steven D. Levitt and Stephen J. Dubner return with SuperFreakonomics, and fans and newcomers alike will find that the “freakquel” is even bolder, funnier, and more surprising than the first.

 SuperFreakonomics challenges the way we think all over again, exploring the hidden side of everything with such questions as: How is a street prostitute like a department store Santa?
 Who adds more value: a pimp or a realtor?
 What do hurricanes, heart attacks, and highway deaths have in common?
 Did TV cause a rise in crime?
 Can eating kangaroo meat save the planet?